suoglu/Pmod/README.md

 ## Information about Test Codes

 Test modules use utility modules such as button debouncers.
 Verilog code for these utility modules can be found in [Utils](Utils) directory of this repository, as well as their own [repository](https://gitlab.com/suoglu/verilog-utilty-modules).

+---

+<small>This repository is not sponsored or endorsed by any organization or anyone.</small>